 Transplant breakthrough could ‘teach’ a patient’s body to accept new organs

-Receiving an organ and cell therapy from the same donor could help prevent the need for anti-rejection drugs.
+It comes after an eight-year-old girl in London has been able to live without drugs after her mother donated her kidney

-A new transplant therapy could potentially help patients avoid the need for life-long anti-rejection drugs, a new study suggests.
+A major breakthrough in transplant therapy could potentially help patients avoid the need for life-long drugs to prevent them from rejecting new organs, a study has suggested.

 Scientists have developed a new technique which involves transplant patients receiving a pioneering therapy made by certain cells which have a role in the body’s immune system.